mayna2019/starterNodeJs/readme.md

 this is a simple app to demonstrate the power of node js to my trainee.

-# Install inside root folder
+# Install dependencies inside root folder
 $ npm install

-# Install inside root client
+# Install dependencies inside  client folder
 $ npm install

-# Run the app inside client folder and
+# Go to inside Client folder and Run this command to run the app
-$ npm install startall
+$ npm run startall

 Tools